Our History

 What is our story

-In 1986, over 2 million immigrants and refugees arrived in Ontario.
-Many of these immigrants were born in such countries as Armenia, Laos, Lebanon, Iran, Ukraine, Viet Nam, Egypt, Ethiopia and the Russian Federation.
-With increasing numbers of immigrants beginning to arrive to Ontario, there were not many organizations prepared to receive and help them adjust to their new home.
+In the early 1980’s, over 2 million immigrants and refugees arrived in Ontario.
+They came from countries as Armenia, Laos, Lebanon, Iran, Ukraine, Vietnam, Egypt, Ethiopia and the Russian Federation.
+With increasing numbers of immigrants beginning to arrive to Ontario, there were not many organizations prepared to receive and help them adjust to their new home, Canada.

-The founding members strove to provide opportunities for personal growth and socio-economic advancement while facilitating the integration of immigrant and visible minority women into Canadian society.
+Ari brought together a few other likeminded immigrant women to her kitchen table to discuss her vision and its implementation to provide opportunities of personal growth and socio-economic advancement while facilitating the integration of immigrant and visible minority women into Canadian society.
 They also wanted to create an organization that would promote skill development, access to education, recreational services and employment for immigrant and visible minority women.
+Thus the seed of “Focus for Ethnic Women “(FEW) was sown.

 The First